-Kinematics of Mechanisms and Machines Prof. Anirvan Dasgupta Department of Mechanical Engineering Indian Institute of Technology, Kharagpur
+Mechanism and Robot Kinematics Prof. Anirvan Dasgupta Department of Mechanical Engineering Indian Institute of Technology, Kharagpur

-Lecture - 35 Force Analysis - II
+Lecture - 37 Force Analysis - II

-We have been discussing Force Analysis of Mechanisms.
-So, as I mentioned in the previous lecture that this Force Analysis is not about dynamic forces, but equilibrating forces.
-And, we have use the principle of virtual work to analyze force transmission by mechanisms.
+We have been discussing force analysis of mechanisms.
+So, as I mentioned in the previous lecture that this force analysis is not about dynamic forces, but equilibrating forces and we have used the principle of virtual work to analyze force transmission by mechanisms.

-So, in today's lecture the overview of this lecture is as follows, we will look into the problem of force analysis of mechanisms using the principle of virtual work.
-And, consider examples of the constrained 3 R 1 P chains, and 2 R planar robot mechanisms.
+So, in today's lecture the overview of this lecture is as follows, we will look into the problem of force analysis of mechanisms using the principle of virtual work and consider examples of the constraint 3R1P chains and 2R planar robot mechanisms.

-So, let us recapitulate what we have discussed, the force analysis problems, the problem is about finding the input output force relation for a mechanism.
-In a mechanism or in a robot the actuators provide the input driving force and the mechanism drives certain load at the output.
+So, let us recapitulate what we have discussed.
+The force analysis problems the problem is about finding the input output force relation for a mechanism.
+In a mechanism or in a robot the actuators provide the input dry driving force and the mechanism drives certain load at the output.
 So, the mechanism is responsible for the force transmission and transformation.
 So, the objective of force analysis is to find this input output force relation.

-We have discuss that, the input output equilibrating forces is what we are interested in this helps in us in estimating the actuator forces or torques required.
-We will use the quasi static analysis using the principle of virtual work; that means, there is no dynamic forces in our analysis.
-We will consider ideal systems, which means that there is no energy loss, there is no dissipation.
-The weight of the links are neglected in this analysis.
+We have discussed that the input output equilibrating forces is what we are interested in; this helps them in us in estimating the actuator forces or torques required.
+We will use the quasi static analysis using the principle of virtual work; that means, there is no dynamic force in our analysis.
+We will consider ideal systems; which means that, there is no energy loss there is no dissipation, the weight of the links are neglected in this analysis.

-Now, let us review the principle of virtual work, the statement of the principle of virtual work states, that the virtual work done by all external active forces on an ideal mechanical system in equilibrium is 0, for any or all virtual displacements consistent with the constraints.
+Now, let us review the principle of virtual work.
+The statement of the principle of virtual work states; that the virtual work done by all external active forces on an ideal mechanical system in equilibrium is 0, for any or all virtual displacements consistent with the constraints.
 So, here a very important term is this virtual displacement.